 In 1978 she set up a workshop at Newton Port in Scotland and worked there in partnership with Jan Williamson until 1981.
 She was assisted by Evelyn Corbett for many years.
 Clinton continued there until 1995 when she moved to a new studio at Templelands, Dunbar.

 Clinton undertook a number of notable architectural commissions later in her life, and her work with tiles was regarded as spectacular.
-She has been exhibited at the Tate, the V&A, Glasgow Art Gallery and the Royal Museum of Scotland.
+She has been exhibited at the Tate, the Victoria and Albert Museum, the Glasgow Art Gallery and the Royal Museum of Scotland.
 Her tile work in public place is enduring and durable.
 Examples of Clinton's tile work can be seen in the Mary Erskine School in Edinburgh and even the staff toilets at the Scottish National Portrait Gallery.
-In her late work, Clinton worked with paperclay, added aoubt 1.5% paper to clay, totally changing its character.
+In her late work, Clinton worked with paperclay, added about 1.5% paper to clay, totally changing its character.

 She authored Working with lustres (also titled Lustres), published by Batsford in 1991, now Anova Books, an accessible treatment of the techniques used in much of her signature work.